Easy 1 pot Chicken with Mushroom Rice

 nitty gritty

-Hawkstone Cabernet Sauvignon
+Hawkstone Cabernet Sauvignon from Napa

-Barney’s Heritage Cuvee
+Barney’s Heritage Cuvee 2012

 Limited release of 5491 cases

 While sipping this wine, the Dude of Food felt like he had obtained a bargain.
 This bottle radiates heritage.
 From the moment you handle the bottle time slows down a little and you begin to feel the serenity of this creation.
 This is no fast lane wine.
 This wine exudes the tranquility, longevity and educated qualities of a chateau in the countryside owned by a university scholar/author.
 The flavors do not jump out of the glass as a sophisticated lady would not sit with her legs open.
-The characteristics of this wine are more subdued.
+The characteristics of this wine, like the sophisticated lady, are more subdued.
 They have a sense of time and are not in a hurry to get to the end.
-The delicate balance of depth in fruitiness, richness of earth tones and uniqueness of flavor are well balanced and make this an enjoyable bottle of wine at a reasonable price if you can find it.
+The delicate balance of depth in fruitiness, richness of earth tones and uniqueness of flavor are well balanced and make this an enjoyable bottle of wine at a reasonable price if you can find one.

 hawkstone